Yokogawa Group Human Rights Policy

-Yokogawa is committed to implementing human rights due diligence to identify, prevent, and mitigate potential negative impacts on human rights throughout our business and the supply chain and to achieve accountability for our activities.
+Yokogawa is committed to implementing human rights due diligence to identify, prevent, and mitigate potential negative impacts on human rights throughout our business and the supply chain and to achieve responsibility for our activities.

 We have built internal control systems for the entire group for occupational safety and health, labor management, and purchasing and sales management, and are working to reduce risks with taking corrective actions when we identify problems.

-In fiscal 2019, we assessed potential human rights risks throughin our business activities and value chain, partnering with BSR (Business for Social Responsibility), which is an NGO that is globally active working in the areas of business and sustainability.
+We assessed potential human rights risks throughin our business activities and value chain, partnering with BSR (Business for Social Responsibility), which is an NGO that is globally active working in the areas of business and sustainability.

 This assessment identified human rights issues of high priority by confirming company policies, business activities and the operating status of the internal control systems, and interviewing relevant parties in the Group as well.
 The priority is determined by two perspectives: salience of the risk of giving adversely impact through our business activities and business relationships, and Yokogawa’s ability to manage the risks.

 Process of identifying the risk of violating human rights

 Main stakeholders targeted for due diligence:

 irect employees / Indirect employees, Women and girls, Children and adolescents, Communities, Migrant workers, Indigenous peoples, Workers in supply chain and Others(Rural population, Low income segments of the population, Segments of the population with low education)